COLUMN-Crafty lawyering on Texas abortion bill withstood SCOTUS challenge: Greene | Law-Order

 That private citizen component of the law was key in thwarting the abortion-provider plaintiffs, on procedural grounds, from winning an injunction from the U.S. Supreme Court.
 The defendants whom the abortion providers had named in the injunction action included a state court judge and a private citizen who allegedly threatened to sue women for seeking abortions.
 But as the high court majority noted https://www.supremecourt.gov/opinions/20pdf/21a24_8759.pdf, it's not clear that any of them "can or will seek to enforce the Texas law against the applicants in a manner that might permit our intervention."
 The private citizen, Mark Lee Dickson, said in an affidavit that he has no present intention to try to enforce the law, and no cases are before the judge.

 So who could the court seek to stop?
-According to both Hughes and Seago, no one has attempted to sue a woman for seeking an abortion since the law went into effect on Sept.
+According to both Hughes and Seago, no one has attempted to sue anyone for performing or assisting in a post-heartbeat abortion since the law went into effect on Sept.
 1. Until someone does, SB 8 seems likely to stay on the books, shielded from judicial review.

 A Texas judge on Friday temporarily barred https://www.reuters.com/world/us/planned-parenthood-wins-restraining-order-against-texas-anti-abortion-group-2021-09-04 Texas Right to Life from suing Planned Parenthood to enforce the new law.
 Still, SB 8 won’t get a free pass forever.
 The five-justice majority wrote that their decision “in no way limits other procedurally proper challenges to the Texas law, including in Texas state courts.”